 These are common in India and are usually attached to sacred temples.

-Although it is widely assumed that the Ganges River is the embodiment of the Goddess Ganga.
+Although it is generally believed that the Ganges River represents the Goddess Ganga.
 Lord Shiva created Varanasi, which is why people believe it is so sacred.

-In Hindu mythology, there are numerous legends about why Varanasi is so sacred.
-A popular one, however, is a battle between Lord Brahma and Shiva.
+In Hindu mythology, there are many legends about why Varanasi is so sacred.
+A popular one, but, is a battle between Lord Brahma and Shiva.

 According to legend, Lord Shiva fought Lord Brahma.
-Shiva eventually ripped off one of Brahma’s five heads.
+Shiva ripped off one of Brahma’s five heads.

-Hindus practice reincarnation as part of their religious beliefs.
-People are born, live, and die multiple times, according to Sanatana Dharma.
+Hindu’s practice reincarnation as part of their religious beliefs.
+People are born, live, and die many times, according to Sanatana Dharma.

-The soul’s reincarnation will occur as many times as it takes for the soul to be reunited with its source.
+The soul’s reincarnation will occur as many times as it takes for the soul to reunite with its source.
 The soul will continue to do so until it achieves freedom or ‘Mukti.’

-As a result, cremation is used in Hindu funerals to cut the link between the body and the soul.
+As a result, cremation has used in Hindu funerals to cut the link between the body and the soul.
 They believe that cremating bodies allows the soul to progress to Mukti.

 They hope that doing so will liberate the soul and propel it closer to Mukti and Nirvana.

-Fire is chosen as a purifying element to aid in the release of the soul and the washing away of sins.
-Every day, around 100 bodies are cremated at the Ganges River’s edge in Varanasi.
+Fire has chosen as a purifying element to aid in the release of the soul and the washing away of sins.
+Every day, around 100 bodies become cremated at the Ganges River’s edge in Varanasi.

-While viewing the cremations is allowed, photography is strictly prohibited, and if you attempt it, don’t be surprised if you are aggressively stopped.
+While viewing the cremation Ghats in Varanasi, photography is unlawful.
+And if you are violently stopped, don’t be shocked.
 Photos are thought to obstruct the soul’s entry into Nirvana.